What to Actually Pack for Fantastic Hiking in Europe Now

 But if 100% came in handy when some sort of bug landed on my ear and I cut myself (with my own watch!) while swatting it away.

 The truth is, even tiny scrapes and cuts can feel like a BIG DEAL when you are out in the middle of nature, with a several hour hike to the next stop.
-This first aid kit is similar to the one that I had - just a small tin with the essentials.

 Navigation is also a critical part of any hike.

-Be sure to carry a reliable and updated trail map with you on all hikes.
-You can get these at your mountain hotel or the visitor’s center near the trailhead.
+Be sure to carry a reliable and updated trail map with you on all hikes — you can get these at your mountain hotel or the visitor’s center near the trailhead.

-I would also recommend downloading a GPS-enabled hiking app, like AllTrails.
+I would also recommend downloading a GPS-enabled hiking app, like AllTrails

 Its user-generated hiking trails can give you ideas on which routes to tackle based on how long they take, their start and end points, their difficulty, and what you’ll see along the way.